The best ways to book or use points for this flight

 |Singapore Airlines KrisFlyer||96,000|

-Velocity is the most common and cheapest way travellers in Australia will redeem points for this flight, but it’s also a good idea to look at other frequent flyer programs, especially now that Velocity has introduced a Carrier Surcharge.
+Velocity is the most common way travellers in Australia will redeem points for this flight, but it’s also a good idea to look at other frequent flyer programs, especially now that Velocity has introduced a Carrier Surcharge.

-While you can transfer 96,795 KrisFlyer miles to 71,700 Velocity Points with the lower transfer rate between both program’s unique partnership effective January 2019, this represents poor value for your KrisFlyer miles.
-The only reason you’d want to do that is if the KrisFlyer phone agents cannot book the award space you’ve found on the Velocity website.
+While you can also transfer 111,135 KrisFlyer miles to 71,700 Velocity Points with the lower transfer rate between both program’s unique partnership effective January 2019, this represents poor value for your KrisFlyer miles.
+The only reason you’d want to do this is if the KrisFlyer phone agents cannot book the award space you’ve found on the Velocity website.

-Taxes are $120-140 AUD departing Australia and $40-60 USD departing Los Angeles.
-They should be pretty similar if you book through Velocity, KrisFlyer or Etihad Guest.
+Taxes are AU$120-140 departing Australia and US$40-60 departing Los Angeles.
+The taxes should be pretty similar if you book through Velocity, KrisFlyer or Etihad Guest.
 However, although you need fewer points to redeem for this route through Velocity, make sure to factor in another $145 in Carrier Surcharges one-way when comparing the cost.

 The best place to search for award space is on the Velocity website, and you can use your Velocity points to book online.
 You’ll need to call KrisFlyer or Etihad Guest to book Virgin Australia redemptions, though.